Miloš Pavlović (racing driver): FIA GT1 World Championship

 Pavlović debuted in the FIA GT1 World Championship in 2011, driving for Belgian Racing alongside Czech Martin Matzke.
 The team scored two 12th places in Abu Dhabi and 11th place at Zolder before he was replaced with Frenchman Antoine Leclerc.
-He returned with Sunred Engineering in 2012, with a best result of 9th in Portugal.
+He returned with Sunred Engineering in 2012, with a best result of ninth in Portugal.

 Lamborghini Super Trofeo

 Pavlović's Lamborghini Gallardo Super Trofeo at the test session in Franciacorta, Italy.

 In 2014, Pavlović joined the Italian racing team Bonaldi Motorsport in the Lamborghini Super Trofeo series.
 Sharing a drive with Edoardo Piscopo, Pavlović won both the Pro Division of the European and World Championships, becoming the first duo to win the title.
 He competed in the Pro-Am class of the European Division in 2015, winning at Circuit Paul Ricard.

-Since 2014 Miloš has been racing and coaching different gentlemen drivers.
+Since 2014, Pavlović has been racing and coaching different gentlemen drivers.
 He focused on helping them develop their skills on and off the racing track - Pro-AM category.
 In the process, he achieved various pole positions and wins.
-In 2024 he finished together with Alessio Ruffini third in the World Finals.
+In 2024, he finished together with Alessio Ruffini third in the World Finals.